puyaalexxx/devhunters-fw/README.md

 ]
   ```

-SideMenu as tabs - `'subtype' => 'tabs'` - each menu item will be opened as a tab on the same page:
+SideMenu as tabs - `'subtype' => 'tabs'` - each menu item will be opened as a tab on the same page.

 ```php
 [